 Bringing forth an employment law case can be time-consuming, confusing, legally complex, and ultimately very stressful.
 Before you file a claim, you surely want to know how much is available to you in a potential settlement, and whether filing a case is worth it.

-While it is impossible know exactly how much a case will ultimately settle for, our attorneys at the office of Whibbs Stone Barnett, P.A., have handled many employment law cases over the years, and are skilled at helping our clients assess the value of their claims and understand what damages may be available.
+While it is impossible know exactly how much a case will ultimately settle for, our attorneys at the office of Whibbs Stone Barnett Turner, PA, have handled many employment law cases over the years, and are skilled at helping our clients assess the value of their claims and understand what damages may be available.
 If your rights as an employee in Florida have been violated and you think that you have a case, do not hesitate to call our law office today for a case consultation and the competent legal counsel you’re looking for.
 You can send us a message about your case today, visit our Pensacola office in person, or call us at 1-888-219-4561 now!